 Somedays you look in the mirror and you just think to yourself, you know what?
 I think I'm gonna watch a terrible movie today.

-One you feel deep in your loins that it is certainly unbearable.
-Almost so bad that if you think its operating on some meta-satire level maybe its making fun of how bad it is which makes it...good?
+One you feel deep in your loins that is certainly unbearable.
+Almost so bad that if you think it's operating on some meta-satire level that is maybe making fun of how bad it is which makes it... good?

 Such a deep mataphysical question on the reality of the medium we consume is worth the 90 minutes of pain and agony - ah who am I kidding.